-The Feast Of All Saints, or All Hallows' Day, was and is a holy day commemorating and remembering all the saints who were martyred for following Jesus.
-All Hallows' Evening or All Hallows' Eve was the opening night of the feast, as all feasts began at sundown and went til sundown the following day.
+The Feast Of All Saints, or All Hallows' Day, was and is to this day, a holy day celebrated by the Christian Church, commemorating and remembering all the saints who were martyred for following Jesus.
+Yes, that's right, it is a holy celebration remembering all those that gave their lives for the faith.
+All Hallows' Evening or All Hallows' Eve is the opening night of the feast, as all feast days historically begin at sundown and go until sundown the following day.
 The name was shortened to Hallowe'en (Hallows Evening) in the same way that "God be with ye" was shortened to "goodbye" as our English language vernacular developed and we shortened phrases.
-(We still do this. "'sup?" is a good example.)
+(We still do this. "'sup?" is a good example.).
+The Feast Of All Saints is reported to have been started in roughly the 3rd century, when Constantine made Christianity legal in the Roman Empire, and Christians began to enjoy a period of relative peace, not being executed by the government just for being Christians.

-Halloween nearly ceased to exist for a few hundred years, as Christians fought with one another over traditions and doctrine, persecuting each other over differences in theology in a particularly disgusting epoch of time.
+Halloween nearly ceased to exist for a few hundred years during the dark ages, as Christians fought with one another over traditions and doctrine, persecuting each other over differences in theology in a particularly disgusting epoch of time.
 I can't deny that it happened.
 Believers killing other believers for centuries over things such as whether or not a believer should have access to the Bible.
-Terrible but we must acknowledge and remember our history in order that we not repeat past failures and horrors.
+It was terrible but we must acknowledge and remember our history in order that we not repeat past failures and horrors.

 Much worse behavior was perpetrated by Christians upon fellows Christians in the Dark Ages than anything that has EVER been done in the name of Halloween by occultists.
 Let's be clear on that.
-Christians KILLED other Christians for not praying the same way, not believing every jot and tiddle of the law... and NONE of that has anything to do with what Jesus actually taught.
+Christians KILLED *other Christians* for not praying the same way, for not following every jot and tiddle of the law in the same way that their particular sect did... and NONE of that has anything to do with what Jesus actually taught.
 But Christians did it in His name, horrifically.
 We can't ignore that we did that.
 And yet, I don't see sensationalist Christians saying we should bolt the doors against other Christians, because of the terrible things that we Christians have done to one another.
+Honestly maybe we do need some of that today.
+I'm all for bolting the doors against fellow "Christians" who support narcissists, toxic leaders, and the fierce wolves who lead the faithful astray.

-Halloween came back in the new world along with religious freedom, as believers were able to exercise traditions that would have gotten them killed in Europe.
+Halloween came back in the new world in a big way, along with religious freedom, as believers were able to exercise traditions that would have gotten them killed in Europe.

 Also worth mentioning that Halloween is also Reformation Day, celebrating the time that someone dared to speak up against the atrocities of the church and try to get the ball rolling in the right direction to return to sound doctrine and practice as described and prescribed by the Bible, rather than heed the whims and traditions of men.
-Martin Luther nailed his 95 Theses to the door of the church at Wittenberg on October 31, 1517, beginning the movement we now call The Reformation, which started to put the word of God back in the hands of the people, and started to turn the church away from its toxicly nonbiblical practices that it had fallen into.
+Martin Luther nailed his 95 Theses to the door of the church at Wittenberg on October 31, 1517, beginning the movement we now call The Reformation, which started to put the word of God back in the hands of the people, and started to turn the church away from the toxicly nonbiblical practices that it had fallen into, and back toward the practices of Jesus.

 We are not supposed to huddle in a room, hiding from the world, pretending it's not there, ignoring its needs, while focused on our own pitiful sense of self righteousness.